 - Am I simply focused on my child’s failures?

 Projecting a negative future can cause you to become more controlling and less connected to your child.
 To counteract this tendency, with my own teens, I would ask the Lord, “How do You see my struggling child?”
 This helped me get into a better frame of mind since I never got the sense that God was throwing up His hands in despair!
-Anchor in the truth: God is with you and has a good plan for your teen.

-Determine to keep calm and stay connected.
+Determine to keep calm and stay connected

 Practically speaking, what does crossing the connection gap look like?

-- Bring home his favorite treat.
+- Bring home their favorite treat.

-- Play/do something together that your teen is better at than you and laugh at yourself as you encourage them – whether it’s video games, a card game, a sport, etc.
+- Play/do something together that your teen is better at than you, and laugh at yourself as you encourage them – whether it’s video games, a card game, a sport, etc.

 As your kids get older, it’s tempting to think, “It’s too late.
-I wasn’t good at connecting when they were little and I’m not good at it now.
+I wasn’t good at connecting when they were little, and I’m not good at it now.
 They just don’t want to be around me.”
-At Connected Families we believe it’s never too late to develop a connected relationship with your children (and even your parents!).
+At Connected Families, we believe it’s never too late to develop a connected relationship with your children (and even your parents!).
 There are many things to love about your kids!

 What are your parenting strengths?